ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     ~ ~ ~ indicates a potential equivalence or out-of-band communication between roles
 ~~~

-- (A) The End-user interacts with the client instance to indicate a need for resources on
+- (A) The end-user interacts with the client instance to indicate a need for resources on
     behalf of the RO.
 This could identify the RS the client instance needs to call,
     the resources needed, or the RO that is needed to approve the
     request.
-Note that the RO and End-user are often
+Note that the RO and end-user are often
     the same entity in practice.

 - (1) The client instance [attempts to call the RS](#rs-request-without-token) to determine